-Pumpkin Seeds and Prostate Problems
+Pumpkin Seeds for Prostate Problems and Preventing Hair Loss

-DHT is strongly implicated in prostate cell proliferation, but when delta-7-sterine is present in the diet in large enough amounts, it seems to help minimize the harmful effects of DHT on the prostate.
+DHT is strongly implicated in prostate cell proliferation, but when delta-7-sterine is present in the diet in large enough amounts, it appears to minimize the harmful effects of DHT on the prostate.

 Pumpkin seeds contain high levels of phytosterols, including the much studied beta-sitosterol.
 Beta-sitosterol has been shown to block the conversion of testosterone to dihydrotestosterone by inhibiting the enzyme 5-alpha-reductase.
 This can have many positive effects, but specifically for prostate problems, the less excess DHT in the body to act upon the prostate the better.